Calmarius/pl2019_3/README.md

 For the C++ code in this repo I used strtol for the integers strtod for the floats.
 Also I didn't define the ranges of the integer and float to allow the implementers use their own.

-## Types of nodes and their operations.
+## Types of nodes and their operations

 There are 4 basic operations on the nodes:

-- ToInteger: gets the integer value out of the node.
+- **ToInteger**: It gets the integer value out of the node.
-- ToFloat: gets the floating point value from the node.
+- **ToFloat**: It gets the floating point value from the node.
-- ToString: gets the string value of the node.
+- **ToString**: It gets the string value of the node.
-- Evaluate(argumentIterator): evaluates the node, creates a new node in the process.
+- **Evaluate(argumentIterator)**: It evaluates the node, creates a new node in the process.
 This operation also has access to an iterator the allows the node to gets its arguments.

 These operations behave differently for each node type.